top of page

 Our confidence had increased significantly since the start of the hike.
 This was a 15' climb using small but secure holds that felt easy.

-We following this path for over an hour.
-This jagged rock outcropping us signaled the start of our climb out of the ravine and on to the ridge.
+We following this route for over an hour.
+This jagged rock outcropping us signaled the beginning of our climb out of the ravine and on to the ridge.

 Scrambling over boulders on hike to summit of Pinto Mountain in Joshua Tree National Park

-It was a slow 25-minute climb on a moderately steep incline with loose footing.
+It was a slow 25-minute climb on a moderately steep incline with unstable footing.

 Scree covered path to Pinto Mountain summit in Joshua Tree National Park

-We had a great view of the ridge line (curving center to left) that had been out intended route.
-Something tells me it would have been an easier hike but much less of an adventure.
+We enjoyed a fantastic view of the ridge line (curving from the center to the left) that was supposed to be our original path.
+I have a feeling it would have been an easier hike but far less adventurous.

 View of Pinto Basin from path leading to Pinto Mountain summit in Joshua Tree National Park